VisionSystemsInc/open-sentinel-map/README.md

 | gsd_20   | B05, B06, B07, B8A, B11, B12 |
 | gsd_60   | B01, B09 |

-The image files contain an "scl" band and a .
+In addition to the "gsd_*" bands, the image files contain an "scl" band.
 The "scl" band contains the Scene Classification Layer values, which inform the quality of each pixel at 20 m. resolution.
-These valures are described in the table below.
+These values are described in the table below.

 | Label | Classification           |
 | ----- | --------------           |